ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 Thank all plugin users for their support, feedback, and suggestions.

+Feel free to leave feedback or suggestions at [issues](https://github.com/ZL-Audio/ZLEqualizer/issues).

 ## Disclaimer

 This disclaimer comes from section 15 and section 16 of [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).